 Both KOHO and STACK have chat support built directly within the app.
 It’s not a live chat, but their staff typically answer within a few hours.
 You also get real-time notifications with both cards so you can monitor your spending.

 Users will also be able to take advantage of savings goals with both cards since you have the option to round up your purchases to the closest $1, $2, $5 or $10.
 The idea here is to help you save for your next goal such as a vacation or say a new outfit.
 Detailed spending reports are also available so you can take a look at where your money is going and make adjustments accordingly.

 Winner: If you prefer a clean look, then KOHO comes out ahead.
 Those who are interested in offers and how other users are taking advantage of their offers may prefer STACK.

 Both STACK and KOHO are partnered with Peoples Trust where your funds are held.
 Peoples Trust is a regulated financial institution with $7B in assets so that gives you an extra layer of security but technically speaking, both KOHO and STACK aren’t covered by CDIC.

 STACK cardholders would have access to Mastercard’s zero liability coverage which protects you from unauthorized purchases while KOHO has Visa’s zero liability as a standard benefit.

 Winner: It’s even

 There’s really no clear winner since both cards are similar.
 STACK does offer lower foreign exchange fees, but KOHO has a better referral bonus for those making the referral.
 Both cards aren’t anywhere close to the best travel credit cards in Canada, but that’s not a fair comparison.
 STACK and KOHO are prepaid cards and aimed at people who want to manage their money better while earning some rewards.
-Use my KOHO referral code CASHMONEY20 now to get up to $60 for free.
+Use my KOHO referral code CASHMONEY and get an extra 1% cash back for 90 days.